 Dividing marital property is a central part of divorce in New Mexico.
 If divorcing spouses can agree on how to divide their marital property, the family court1 will usually uphold the agreement, formalizing it as part of the final divorce decree.

 When spouses disagree on how to divide their marital property, the court will get involved and make a final ruling to resolve the dispute.

-At Sutherland Law Firm, LLC, our Las Cruces divorce attorneys have extensive experience protecting clients’ interests when it’s time to divide the marital property in divorce.
-Skilled, insightful and diligent, our lawyers can help you successfully navigate the complex process of dividing property in divorce, effectively advocating and advancing your interests throughout the process.
+At Sutherland Law Firm, LLC, our Albuquerque divorce attorneys have extensive experience protecting clients’ interests when it’s time to divide the marital property in a divorce.
+Skilled, insightful, and diligent, our lawyers can help you successfully navigate the complex process of dividing property in a divorce, effectively advocating and advancing your interests throughout the process.